Satyrini

 The Satyrini is one of the tribes of the subfamily Satyrinae.
-It includes about 2200 species and is therefore the largest tribe in the subfamily which comprises 2500 species.
+It includes about 2200 species and is therefore the largest tribe in the subfamily.

 Distribution

 Satyrini butterflies have a worldwide distribution, but the distribution pattern differs between subtribes.
 Some subtribes are almost restricted to a single biogeographic region, such as the Pronophilina, which is found only in Andean cloud forests from Venezuela to Bolivia.

 Biology

 The larval food plants of many species in this tribe are grasses, i.e. Poaceae.
 It is considered that the Satyrini diversified at about the same time as the grasses did, and that the radiation of the tribe is therefore closely related to the evolution of the grasses.

 In contrast, the tribe has a few genera which show uncommon feeding preferences.
 Three genera, Euptychia, Ragadia and Acrophtalmia, feed on Lycopsida, and moreover, some species of Euptychia have been reported to feed on mosses of Neckeraceae.
 This is interesting cases as these genera are not considered to be very closely related to each other.